riddhi3696/InfernoAlert/README.md

 Whether you're a traveller, a resident, or simply curious about global environmental events, the Wildfire Tracker App is your go-to resource for staying aware and proactive in the face of wildfire threat.

 # Technologies Used:
-React.js
+-React.js
-React Hooks
+-React Hooks
-Google-Map-React ·
+-Google-Map-React
-Cascading Style Sheets (CSS)
+-Cascading Style Sheets (CSS)
-Iconify
+-Iconify
-Fetch()
+-Fetch()
-Async- await
+-Async- await